There’s a difference between being an introvert and a socially anxious introvert.

 As time went by, I slowly added Social Anxiety to the mix.
 Unfortunately, I assumed those feelings came with being introverted, so I told myself I had to just “deal” with it.

 I know exactly the moment that Social Anxiety got a hold of me.
 I was in the second grade, and I asked the girl sitting next to me to be friends.
 Let me tell you; it took a LOT of courage for me to ask her that, especially in French, because I wasn’t too proficient in it at the time, so to get her response of “I already have friends” was like a knife straight to my heart.

 That moment in time, and those four words, really did a number on me.
 My therapist tells me I need to let go, but what does she know?!

-Fast forward to some circumstances that made my parents home-school me from the time I was 13 up until I went off to college, and you can just imagine how nice of a home social anxiety found in me.
+Fast forward to some circumstances that made my parents home-school me from the time I was 13 up until I went off to college, and you can imagine how nice of a home Social Anxiety found in me.

 Do you have any idea what that does to someone that’s already introverted by nature?
 It ACCENTUATES it.
-It’s not like I had any extracurricular activities that allowed me to meet people.
-No. I was training to become a professional tennis player and let me tell you, that’s one of the most isolating things an individual can go through.
-Big ass cake of “outcast” was being cooked in the oven for me.
+I didn’t have any extracurricular activities to either practice my social skills, as I was training to be a professional tennis player at the time.
+Let me tell you that trying to be a professional athlete is an extremely isolating thing to go through.

 After 5 years of being home-schooled, traveling the world alone, and not having any close friends I could turn to, I was the poster child for what a socially anxious introvert looks like.